OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 Your Trac ticket number and branch number should correspond.
 When working on your branch, be sure to add any new files that you create using the ``bzr add`` command.
-You can use the command to add a specific file or directory (``bzr add <filename>``), but it's easier to type it by itself, in which case, all new files and directories are added.
+You can use the command to add a specific file or directory (``bzr add <filename>``), but it's easier to type it by itself, in which case, all new files and directories will be added.

 .. index:: branch; building on